Programs

 EQUIPMENT

-Please note that libraries with skylights and all-purpose rooms with shadeless windows will not be dark enough to see the images clearly, especially on a sunny day.
+Please note that libraries with skylights and all-purpose rooms with shadeless windows may not be dark enough to see the projected images clearly, especially on a sunny day.
 As the details in these images are an important component to my talk, I would advise schools with this set-up to consider using their funds for an author who does not use projected images as part of her presentation.
 It's disappointing for the students (as well as the author!) if they can't see what the author is talking about. back

 BOOK SALES